Quasiparticle Effective Mass of the Three-Dimensional Fermi Liquid by Quantum Monte Carlo

 The DMC effective masses of paramagnetic and ferromagnetic 3D-HEGs in the thermodynamic limit are plotted against density in Fig.\ \ref{eff_mass}.
 The difference between the paramagnetic and ferromagnetic effective masses increases at low density, as is also the case in 2D \cite{Neil_2013}.
 Our results indicate that the effective masses of both paramagnetic and ferromagnetic 3D-HEGs decrease when the density is reduced.
 The ferromagnetic $m^*$ drops faster and is smaller than the paramagnetic $m^*$ at all densities studied here.
 By contrast, in the 2D-HEG, $m^*$ decreases when the density is lowered in the ferromagnetic state but increases in the paramagnetic state \cite{Neil_2013}.

 The contradictory results of many-body perturbation theory calculations of the behavior of $m^*$ as a function of density have given rise to a controversy.
 On one side, a number of many-body perturbation theory calculations using different Green's function flavors and a variety of approximations indicate that the effective mass of the 3D-HEG increases at low density \cite{Simion}.
 On the other side, the use of the $GW$ approximation with the Sj\"{o}lander-Stott (SS) theory of the two-component plasma \cite{Krakovsky}, and $GW$ calculations with a random-phase-approximation-screened free-electron model (SRPA) \cite{Rietschel}, suggest that the effective mass decreases at low density.
-The $GW$ approximation is expected to be accurate at high density ($r_s \leq 1$), which is consistent with the behavior shown in Fig.\ \ref{eff_mass}, where the differences between the various $GW$ results reduce as the density increases.
-Indeed, the difference between the DMC and $GW$ effective masses is quite small at $r_s=1$.
+The fully self-consistent $GW$ results for the paramagnetic 3D-HEG are significantly improved by enforcing the particle-number conservation law in the polarization function \cite{Houcke}.
+The effective masses predicted by this ``modified $GW$'' technique agree well with our DMC results for the whole range of densities studied.
+The $GW$ approximation is expected to be accurate at high density ($r_\text{s} \leq 1$), which is consistent with the behavior shown in Fig.\ \ref{eff_mass}, where the differences between the various $GW$ results reduce as the density increases.
+Indeed, the difference between the DMC and $GW$ effective masses is quite small at $r_\text{s}=1$.
 Recently, the single-particle excitation spectra and quasiparticle effective masses of 3D-HEGs have been calculated using variational diagrammatic Monte Carlo (VDMC) \cite{Haule}, in which high-order Feynman diagrams are sampled using Monte Carlo methods \cite{Chen}.
 The behavior of the VDMC effective mass as a function of density is close to some of the $GW$ results, as can be observed from Fig.\ \ref{eff_mass}.
-To the best of our knowledge, there are no reliable experimental results for the effective mass of the 3D-HEG.
-However, the bandwidth of Na metal, which has a band effective mass (incorporating crystal lattice effects) of 1.23, has been measured \cite{Jensen, Lyo} and can be compared with that of the 3D-HEG at density parameter $r_s=4$.
+To the best of our knowledge, there are no reliable experimental results for the effective mass of the 3D-HEG\@.
+However, the bandwidth of Na metal, which has a band effective mass (incorporating crystal lattice effects) of 1.23, has been measured \cite{Jensen, Lyo} and can be compared with that of the 3D-HEG at density parameter $r_\text{s}=4$.
 Neither our DMC results nor the existing VDMC and $GW$ results explain the experimentally estimated 18--25\% bandwidth narrowing relative to self-consistent band theoretical calculations \cite{Jensen, Lyo}.